-All emails should be formatted with the course number and section, and an adequate heading (i.e. "Math 1324-151 project questions" or "Math 1324-151 Chapter 3 Case Study").
+All emails should be formatted with the course number and section, and an adequate heading (i.e. "Math 1324-151 project questions").
 Failure to format the subject line properly may result in emails being caught by SPC's email filter.
 Neither the instructor nor SPC is responsible for emails lost due to improper formatting.